phwd/fbec/readme.md

   - 1705 - API_EC_COMMENTS_INVALID_POST: There was an error during posting.
   - 1706 - API_EC_COMMENTS_INVALID_REMOVE: While attempting to remove the post

+  - 2500 - Syntax error \"Field id specified more than once.
+This is only possible before version 2.1\" at character 5: id,id

 **Test Users**

   - 2901 - API_EC_TEST_ACCOUNTS_INVALID_ID: Test user is not associated with this app.